mandiant/Azure_Workshop/README.md

 terraform apply kc2.tfplan
 ```

-## Get started
+## Getting started
-- the entry point for each kill-chain is user1.
+-  The entry point for each kill-chain is user1.
 To get the initial user's credentials, run the following query:

 ```
 terraform output
 ```

 ## Kill-Chain objectives and other resources

-Kill-Chain #1:
+#### Kill-Chain #1:

-- Objective: Gain access to the Customers PII data.
+-    Objective: Gain access to the customers' PII data.

-- Solutions: The full attack path solutions can be found in kc1/kc1_solution.txt
+-    Solutions: The full attack path solutions can be found in kc1/kc1_solution.txt.

-Kill-Chain #2:
+#### Kill-Chain #2:

  -   Objective: Gain access to the super secret file.

-- Solutions: The full attack path solutions can be found in kc2/kc2_solution.txt
+ -   Solutions: The full attack path solutions can be found in kc2/kc2_solution.txt.

-Each kill-chain has in its folder the Terraform script (and other pre-reqs files needed for deployment) and the solutions to the challenges.
+Each kill-chain has its Terraform script (and other pre-reqs files needed for deployment) and the solutions to the challenges in its folder.

-Other resources and useful links to learn more can be found in resources.txt file.
+Other resources and useful links to learn more can be found in the `resources.txt` file.

 ## Clean up

-After finishing with each kill-chain scenario, you can remove all resources previously added in your tenant:
+After finishing each kill-chain scenario, you can remove all resources previously added in your tenant:
 ```
 az login